 If you don’t like the crowd, there are three sure-shot ways to avoid them at this Barcelona attraction.

-1. Buy your Sagrada Familia tickets online, in advance
+1. Buy Sagrada Familia tickets online, in advance

-There are two queues you stand in when you visit Sagrada Familia – first is when you stand to buy the tickets at the ticketing counter and the second line is at the gates to enter Sagrada Familia.
+There are two queues you stand in when you visit Sagrada Familia – first is at the ticketing counter (to buy entry tickets) and the second line is at the gates to enter Sagrada Familia.